 As a restaurant owner or manager, you are acutely aware when reports of customer illness appear, but a much more subtle effect of cockroach infestation is employee sickness.
 When cockroaches are not dealt with appropriately it can lead to a significant increase in employee absenteeism.
-This can make it hard to man shifts, but comes with the much larger implication of a workers compensation case or a lawsuit.
+This can make it hard to man shifts but comes with the much larger implication of a worker's compensation case or a lawsuit.
 While it is extremely difficult for a customer to prove that they got sick at a particular restaurant, an employee can easily make a case of ongoing illness in their place of work.

 Let's Be Honest

 Not every customer has katsaridaphobia (that's a fear of cockroaches) but there are few people who will shrug off a cockroach sighting in a restaurant.
-Not every cockroach has diseases or harmful bacteria on their shells, but cockroach infestations and illness go hand-in-hand.
+Not every cockroach has diseases or harmful bacteria on its shells, but cockroach infestations and illness go hand-in-hand.
 It just isn't worth the risk.
 If you're seeing cockroaches, take action to arrest the situation.

 At Action Pest Control, we protect businesses from cockroaches and other commercial pests through the application of industry-leading pest control methods and products.
-If you need assistance developing a comprehensive plan for your business, reach out to us today.
+If you need assistance developing a comprehensive pest control plan for your business, reach out to us today.
 Before restaurant pests invade, take action and get Action.